Happiness researcher: "Happiness is less of an issue at the moment"

 Research has shown that people who are committed to helping others on a small scale get through crises better.
 For example, by volunteering or helping out in the neighborhood.
 "When we realize we can contribute something, it helps," she said.
 Because every connection and networking with other people makes us stronger.

 "So the focus has shifted from individual happiness to resilience and contributing to the bigger picture.
 The word confidence is more appropriate today than the word happiness," said Brohm-Badry.
-"Strengthening confidence and mental resilience are the most effective ways to get through the crisis to some extent."
+"Confidence and strengthening mental resilience are the most effective ways of surviving the crisis to some extent."

 In addition, "the increasing blurring of boundaries" in people's everyday lives is leading to more uncertainty and stress: between analog and digital, between work and private life.
 "We are constantly available for employers, but also for friends.
 The opportunities for retreat have diminished," said the Professor of Teaching and Learning Research at Trier University.
 This development has been accelerated by the coronavirus pandemic.